rohitgogi/censys-project/README.md

 - Add user input validation and better error handling for robustness.
 - Expand automated test coverage for both backend and frontend.
 - Build a provider-agnostic backend layer to support Groq, OpenAI, or other LLMs seamlessly.
+- Enable users to upload their own JSON datasets via the UI, which the backend would dynamically parse and summarize, rather than relying on a static file.

 ---